charlesduan/osp/README.md

 compiling them into a custom textbook.

-The files in this distribution are arranged to facilitate the work of both authors and editors.
+The files in this distribution are arranged to facilitate the work of both editors and compilers.
 The directory `base` contains the original *Open Source Property* content.
 Each module is stored in a subdirectory, containing `.tex` files for the content.